elixir-europe/MARS/docs/src/pages/stakeholders.md

   * To maintain a service through which the data brokering platform can send the ISA-JSON
   * To create a process that will transform the received ISA-JSON into a suiting format for the submission of their archive.
 That is, if the archive does not accept natively ISA-JSON
   * To register the metadata targeted to the archive contained in the ISA-JSON
   * Ensure that the response given to the data broker conforms to the given standards.
-See https://github.com/elixir-europe/biohackathon-projects-2023/blob/main/27/repository-api.md